safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit/integrate-web3auth-and-safe.md

 # How to integrate Web3Auth and Safe in your DApp

-This guide shows you how to create a [Signing Account](/learn/what-is-a-smart-contract-account.md#smart-accounts-vs-signing-accounts) using your email or social media account.
+This guide demonstrate how to create a [Signing Account](/learn/what-is-a-smart-contract-account.md#smart-accounts-vs-signing-accounts) using your email or social media account.
 Once authenticated, you can sign transactions and interact with any Safe Smart Accounts you own.

 ## Prerequisites